codecracker007/Bank-Database-Managment-System/README.md

 Start the postgresql service
 **service postgresql start**

-Change the Password and username of database to local entries
+Change the Password and username of database to local entries in connect.py

 python3 front.py